-2) Reside in urban and rural areas within the state.
+1) Reside in urban and rural areas within the state.

-Delaware's three counties can be described as urban in New Castle County and Kent County; and, rural in Sussex County.
+Delaware's three counties can be described as urban in New Castle County and Kent County (some portion of Milford is considered rural); and, rural in Sussex County.
 The demographics are confirmed by the Rural Urban Commuting Area (RUCA) zip code information provided by U.S. DOL in the nationwide SCSEP database.

-3) Have the greatest economic need.
+2) Have the greatest economic need.